 The health icon will display the health status of the environment that is in the worst condition.
 This is to prepare for an upcoming release that will support more than three environments per application.

-We fixed the issue in our alerting infrastructure that prevented some Mendix Cloud V4 users from receiving alerts when their apps ran out of memory.
+- We fixed an issue in our alerting infrastructure that prevented some Mendix Cloud v4 users from receiving alerts when their apps ran out of memory.

 May 23rd, 2018

 - Company Admins can now export three reports to Excel: active users, app permissions of active users, and apps.
 This enables managing users and their permissions at scale.

 - The Revisions tab on the Story Details page now shows the avatar of the committer instead of the app’s avatar.

 May 22nd, 2018

 - We fixed the bug in Mendix Cloud v4 that prevented users from using nested custom domains.
 Now you can have one domain (for example,